Dollar General Penny Shopping & Clearance: The Complete Guide

 How Dollar General compares

-Dollar General is a separate company from Dollar Tree and Family Dollar (it was never affiliated with either).
-On pennies: Dollar General is supposed to sell them but varies, Dollar Tree now does (2026), and Family Dollar generally won't.
-See which dollar store sells pennies and Family Dollar vs Dollar General.
+Dollar General is a separate company from Dollar Tree (it was never affiliated with it).
+On pennies: Dollar General is supposed to sell them but varies, and Dollar Tree now does (2026).
+Compare the two policies side by side — Dollar General's and Dollar Tree's.

 FAQ